rathena/rathena/doc/script_commands.md

 **OnInstanceDestroy**:

-This label will be executed when an instance is destroyed by a timeout, exceeding the keepalive time or through the 'instance_destroy' command.
+This label will be executed when an instance is destroyed by a timeout, exceeding the keepalive time or through the '`instance_destroy`' command.
 It will be called exactly before the instance will be destroyed and all other NPCs of the instance will still be available at this point of time.